 Over the past few decades, advancements in technology have paved the way for the Ag industry to meet these demands.
 Keep in mind that it wasn’t until 1954 that tractors outnumbered horses and mules.
 Biotechnology has given way to more sustainable crops.
 Advanced on-board computers have allowed farmers to harvest remotely long after the sun sets behind the fields.
 With new technologies, comes new challenges and from there innovative solutions are born.

-With these new technologies, many farmers face an inability to work on their machinery, making the idea of owning such an advanced and expensive piece equipment seem daunting.
+With these new technologies, many farmers face an inability to work on their machinery.
+This makes the idea of owning such an advanced and expensive piece equipment seem daunting.
 Trading in screwdrivers for computer knowledge isn’t something that the average farmer can do.
 So how does a farmer combat this gap and prevent downtime?
-Well, in the past they would rely on a service tech, but unfortunately, they may not be trained to understand the tractor’s engine control unit or TECU sufficiently, and as any farmer knows, you can’t afford to waste a single day with downtime.
-As a result, major companies in the heavy equipment industry have tapped into a technological advancement that can drastically shorten downtime for farmers.
+Well, in the past they would rely on a service tech.
+Unfortunately, they may not be trained to understand the tractor’s engine control unit or TECU sufficiently.
+As any farmer knows, you can’t afford to waste a single day with downtime.
+As a result, major companies in the heavy equipment industry have tapped into a technological advancement.
+This advancement can drastically shorten downtime for farmers.

 While the future of the agriculture industry may seem as volatile as the weather conditions it faces, AR is a promising development.
-A company that leases equipment with this technology has a better chance of their equipment being maintained correctly which will ultimately lead to better performance, decreased downtime, and an increase in the resell value of the equipment.
+A company that leases equipment with this technology has a better chance of their equipment being maintained correctly.
+This will ultimately lead to better performance, decreased downtime, and an increase in the resell value of the equipment.
 Augmented Reality is a technology that has the potential to provide a win-win situation for everyone that is involved.
-Farmers can rest assured long after the sun goes down that their investment is going to serve them for the entire life span of the lease, and the lessor has the added security that their customers and their equipment are going to be well maintained.
+Farmers can rest assured that their investment is going to serve them for the entire life span of the lease.
+The lessor also has the added security that their customers and their equipment are going to be well maintained.